 2. Mental Health

-No, taking a “mental health day” now and again is NOT caring properly for your mental health – at least not how it should be.
+No, taking a “mental health day” now and again is not caring properly for your mental health – at least not how it should be.

-Making sure to take care of yourself mentally will help you unlock your full potential, and you’ll feel much better daily!
+Taking care of yourself mentally will help you unlock your full potential, and you’ll feel much better daily!

 We need to make this an important item for a healthy lifestyle.

-While this can be OK for short spurts of time, if you continuously dig yourself into sleep debt, you can find yourself on the wrong side of the tracks health-wise.
+While this can be OK for short spurts of time if you continuously dig yourself into sleep debt, you can find yourself on the wrong side of the tracks health-wise.

-The “8-hour rule” may be nice to think about for “healthy sleep”, but you and your body know what it needs.
+The “8-hour rule” may be nice to think about for “healthy sleep,” but you and your body know what it needs.

 Others need 8-10 hours of quality sleep to feel and perform well.

-Only YOU know what works best for you.
+Only you know what works best for you.